paulo-desouza/discord-music-bot/README.md

 <img src="https://cdn.custom-cursor.com/packs/3718/cute-cherry-pack.png" width="300" height="150">

-Music bot for your discord voice chat rooms!
+Music bot for discord voice chat rooms!
-Great for studying, playing, and hanging out with friends.

 Here is a list with the current commands and functionalities: